-- (A) Current law students and law graduates who are not licensed to practice law may serve as non-lawyer representatives provided they: - (1) act under the supervision of a licensed attorney or faculty member; and - (2) are appearing without direct or indirect renumeration for their services from the party they are representing. - (B) Law students or unlicensed law graduates who qualify to serve as representatives under subpart (A) must submit a statement certifying that they are under the supervision of a licensed attorney or faculty member to the presiding adjudicator or any other official designated by the [Agency] for that purpose.
+- (A) Current law students and law graduates who are not licensed to practice law may serve as non-lawyer representatives provided they: - (1) Act under the supervision of a lawyer or faculty member; and - (2) Are appearing without direct or indirect renumeration for their services from the party they are representing. - (B) Law students or unlicensed law graduates who qualify to serve as representatives under subpart (A) must submit a statement certifying that they are under the supervision of a lawyer or faculty member to the presiding adjudicator or any other official designated by the [Agency] for that purpose.

-- 1. (to subsection (A)): The requirements for law students or unlicensed law graduates to serve as representatives do not apply to law students or law graduates who qualify as representatives because they are accredited non-lawyer representatives under rule 208 or designated as representatives by accredited organizations under rule 209. - 2. (to subsection (A)): Current law students or recent graduates who are not yet licensed to practice law should be encouraged by agencies to serve as representatives under the supervision of a licensed attorney or an accredited representative or organization under these rules when they are otherwise qualified to serve as a non-lawyer representative.
-This would include students participating in a supervised law school clinic, externship, or supervised pro bono opportunity. - 3. (to subsection (A)): Direct or indirect renumeration would not include a stipend, but would include a salary or other compensation from a legal organization that was paid for services in connection with the representation.
+- 1. (to subsection (A)): The requirements for law students or unlicensed law graduates to serve as representatives do not apply to law students or law graduates who qualify as representatives because they are accredited non-lawyer representatives under rule 208 or designated as representatives by accredited organizations under rule 209. - 2. (to subsection (A)): Current law students or law school graduates who are not yet licensed to practice law should be encourage agencies to serve as representatives under the supervision of a lawyer or an accredited representative or organization under these rules when they are otherwise qualified to serve as a non-lawyer representative.
+This would include students participating in a supervised law school clinic, externship, or supervised pro bono opportunity.
+This subsection does not preclude current law students or law graduates who are not yet licensed to practice law from qualifying as non-lawyer representatives under rule 204. - 3. (to subsection (A)): Direct or indirect renumeration would not include a stipend, but would include a salary or other compensation from a legal organization that was paid for services in connection with the representation.